 ADDED VALUES FOR FREE

-- TRANSFER – from the Airport to Hotel in Cusco only
+- TRANSFER – from the airport to any hotel in Cusco

-- DUFFEL BAG AND PLASTIC BAGS – included in the price
+- DUFFEL BAG AND LINER BAGS – included in the price

 - BOILED WATER

 - OXYGEN TANK will be available along the trek

 Please read the following information to help answer any questions you may have about our Humantay Lake & Salkantay Mountain trek.